jennifer-yoo/mod2project/README.md

 <!-- <!-- Jenn:

-1. Allow users to add pets to WatchList via Button
-2. Fix search bar, add more options
+1. Add more functionality to search bar
-3. Get rid of duplicate states in search
+2. Get rid of duplicate states in search
-4. If pet is on watchlist, dont show for that user on pet index
-5. Remind Jim about ? in URL
+3. Remind Jim about ? in URL
+4. DOTENV to hide key

 Jim: